krol44/nuxt-smart-cache/README.md

 ## About

-Nuxtjs module - cache pages on ssr, anti-ddos
+Nuxtjs 2 module - cache pages on ssr to the disk, anti-ddos

 ## Demo